 - Huskies are able to learn to howl much easier

-- Howling is deeply rooted in the genes of Huskies
+- Howling is deeply rooted in a husky’s genes

-Barking is of course extremely common in dogs and it’s good to point out that it’s actually quite rare to come across a breed who pretty much never barks.
+Barking is of course extremely common in dogs and it’s good to point out that it’s actually quite rare to come across a breed that pretty much never barks.
 Well, that’s what you get with the Siberian Husky, but this doesn’t mean they’re quiet… more on that later.

 Dogs can bark for many different reasons, and this vocal behavior is usually territorial, something that Huskies are not!

 Barking in this circumstance would be a vocal warning.
 Again Huskies are not territorial and they typically aren’t protective, another reason why huskies don’t really utilize barking.

 Huskies actually make terrible guard dogs for exactly these reasons.
 If an intruder was to come into your property, your Husky wouldn’t bark like most dogs, it’s like they would befriend the intruder.

 Some dogs may use barking to communicate when they need to gain the attention of their owners.
 This could include wanting to play, be let outside, or remind you it’s their mealtime!
 Huskies would howl or “talk” to you instead.